aber-cs-groupten/stumblr-doc/DOCS/Drafts/DesignSpecification/DraftSections/website interface specification.md

 ###Database Interaction
 >The database interaction class is where the web page will connect to the databases then It will use jquery to get all the points on the tour that you choose.
 It will present the tours as links to the left of the map which when clicked will connect to that database and load in all the points to the map and load pointer to the right of the map.
 The map will have information boxes for each point on the map which have had information put in them by using Jquery as the information for each point is save alongside the coordinates.
 A thumbnail of an image of the location will also be in these information boxes and when clicked on a bigger image will show at the centre of the page.
->PHP code will be used to read in the databases of tours which will contain each tours the code will create links on the left of the map to bring up a new tour and load in the poiner.The PHP code used  will mostly be in the create pointer part of the map class where it will create pointer for each entry in the database which will then create a link on the right of the map to link to each pointer on the map.
+The code that will be used for this class will be in PHP.
+The code for this class would be the connection to the tours database which will then read in the first tour as a default tour.The code for this class will also allow you to choose the tour by selecting one on the sidebar which will set a variable then refresh the page to load in the tour.
+The code for this class will also add the information from the database to the information boxes on the map by creating an info box for each place in the tour by reading the coordinates in from the database.
+Then the information box will be populated with information by reading in from the database such as name, description and an image.